Non-bifurcating phylogenetic tree inference via the adaptive LASSO: Experiments

 \section{Experiments}

 In this section, we first demonstrate the efficiency of the proposed algorithm for solving the phylogenetic LASSO problem when combined with maximum-likelihood phylogenetic inference.
 We then show (non-adaptive) phylogenetic LASSO does not appear to be strong enough to find zero edges on simulated data; adaptive phylogenetic LASSO performs much better.
-We then compare it with simple thresholding and rjMCMC then apply it to some real data sets.
+We, therefore, compare our adaptive phylogenetic LASSO with simple thresholding and rjMCMC on simulated data and then apply it to some real data sets.
 For all simulation and inference, we use the simplest \citet{Jukes1969-hv} model of DNA substitution, in which all substitutions have equal rates.
-The code is made available at \url{https://github.com/matsengrp/adaLASSO-phylo}.
+The choice of regularization $\lambda$ is to a certain extent data dependent.
+For the simulated data, we choose a range of $\lambda$s to demonstrate the balance between miss rate and false alarm rate (Figure \ref{fig:consistency}).
+For the Dengue virus data, we find that the performance is fairly insensitive to the regularization coefficient once the regularization coefficient is reasonably large (Figure \ref{fig:numzerobranch}).

+We use PhyloInfer to compute the phylogenetic likelihood via the pruning algorithm \cite{felsenstein1981evolutionary}, which can be found at \url{https://github.com/zcrabbit/PhyloInfer}.
+PhyloInfer is a Python package originally developed for extending Hamiltonian Monte Carlo to Bayesian phylogenetic inference \citep{Dinh2017-oj}.
+The code for adaptive phylogenetic LASSO is made available at \url{https://github.com/matsengrp/adaLASSO-phylo}.